Loading figure…

 Ordered to be Reported (Amended) by the Yeas and Nays: 44 - 3.

-Why: Sponsoring the Rohingya GAP Act directly supports foreign aid initiatives aimed at assisting the Rohingya people, aligning closely with the stated position of advocating for U.S. assistance to developing nations.
+Why: Sponsoring the Rohingya GAP Act directly supports diplomatic engagement and international cooperation to address the humanitarian crisis faced by the Rohingya people, aligning closely with the stated position.

 View source →Apr 16, 2026 · Congress.gov